 Adopting technology and cybersecurity strategies that ensure the goals of CIPA are upheld has become more important, albeit more difficult, as technology becomes prolific in the classroom and cyberattacks become increasingly sophisticated.
 IT teams have to combat ransomware, phishing attacks, and social engineering at the same time that the number of endpoints accessing their network rises.
-Moreover, the increase in device and bandwidth use that requires in-depth network security also means higher costs for IT budgets.
+Moreover, the increase in device and bandwidth use that requires in-depth network security also means higher costs for often limited IT budgets.

 In addition to protecting children’s personal information and safety, CIPA compliance is required for schools to be eligible for E-rate funding.
 E-rate is a government-run program that grants money to K-12 schools for internet access and critical technical infrastructure costs.
-This money has become necessary for school administrators as technology becomes more engrained in the education process.
+This money has become necessary for school administrators as technology becomes more ingrained in the education process.

-E-rate is mitigating these costs with approximately $4 billion distributed to K-12 schools for IT in 2017.
+E-rate is mitigating these costs with approximately $4.3 billion distributed to K-12 schools for IT in 2021.
 However, in order to be approved to receive this money, schools must demonstrate that they comply with CIPA’s ordinances.
 As such, CIPA compliance, cybersecurity, and technology use go hand-in-hand.

-To mitigate threats disseminated through email, such as ransomware and phishing, Fortinet offers secure email gateways to block these types of attacks, while also ensuring that sensitive data is not leaked through outgoing messages.
+Finally, to mitigate threats disseminated through email, such as ransomware and phishing, Fortinet offers secure email gateways to block these types of attacks, while also ensuring that sensitive data is not leaked through outgoing messages.